HPaulson/CathApp/README.md

 # CathApp
-CathApp is a simple Expo app for the General Roman Liturgical Calendar.
+CathApp is a simple Expo app for the [General Roman Calendar](https://en.wikipedia.org/wiki/General_Roman_Calendar).
 It shows all mandatory and optional celebrations for each day with their appropriate color.
 It also has readings for the previous seven days from [USCCB RSS](https://www.usccb.org/subscribe/rss).

 The app consumes data exported from [Church Calendar API](https://github.com/igneus/church-calendar-api) for 2023, 2024, and 2025.
 The app uses pre-compiled data instead of relying on the api directly.
 Included is a custom [script](https://github.com/HPaulson/CathApp/blob/master/data/transformjson.js) to compile data for any year.